Is Sophie Lennon A Real Comedian? Jane Lynch's 'Marvelous Mrs. Maisel' Cameo Highlights A Problem That Persists In Comedy Today

 It's a troubling attitude that plagues female comedians and actors alike — then and now.
 The idea that a woman can't be feminine, attractive, and funny at the same time has been proven untrue time and time again — from modern successes like Mindy Kaling to icons like Joan Rivers — the latter of which Rachel Brosnahan studied in preparation for the role of Midge, per Vanity Fair.
 The notion that a female comedian has to cover up her sexuality or morph herself to have more "masculine" or "unattractive" qualities is simply an extension of the idea that women, by nature, can't be funny as they already exist.
 But sadly, it's still something women have to deal with today.
 "Women's comedy" can seem, at times, to still be some exclusive niche that audiences believe they can't enjoy unless they, too, are women, while male stand-up comics for some reason hold a more universal appeal.
 It's no wonder that men in that industry, traditionally, hold the power over female comedians — something we've seen, especially in recent weeks, doesn't make for a healthy or safe environment for women reaching for success.

-In an interview with Vulture, Brosnahan was asked about Midge possibly "performing womanhood" onstage and feeling pressure to look a certain way, but Brosnahan has a different perspective.
-"I think, for Midge, it doesn’t feel like a pressure.
+In an interview with Vulture, Brosnahan was asked about her Marvelous Mrs. Maisel role possibly "performing womanhood" onstage and feeling pressure to look a certain way.
+But Brosnahan has a different perspective: "I think, for Midge, it doesn’t feel like a pressure.
 As a modern audience, we look at it and interpret it that way.
 But I genuinely think for Midge, she is a model woman of her time and it’s something that she enjoys," she said.
 "That makes her feel complete.
 It’s not about some external expectation, at least not consciously.
 It’s something that makes her feel like her, and it gives her great sense of achievement and satisfaction."

 Midge is happy with who she is.
 She likes wearing dresses and pretty heels, and she feels good with a full face of makeup.
 So, when Midge is hit with an icon like Lennon telling her that she can't be her authentic, feminine self, it comes out of left field.
 "You wanna get ahead in comedy?
 Cover up that hole," Lennon says in one of her most cringe-inducing lines.
 Thankfully, though Lennon and her agent hold the power to completely transform Midge's career if she were to follow this horrifying advice, Midge won't have it.